SINC: Spatial Composition of 3D Human Motions for Simultaneous Action Generation: Experiments

 \subsection{Qualitative analysis}

 In Figure~\ref{fig:qualitative}~(a), we present simultaneous action generations using \methodname for the validation set of BABEL.
 We show one random generation from our model for each description pair (left), along with the ground truth (right).
 Note that we display one sample due to space constraints, but the model can synthesize multiple diverse motions per input.
 We observe that, while being sometimes different from the ground-truth motion, our generations follow the semantics of \textit{both} actions, achieving spatial compositionality.
 Moreover, we qualitatively compare different models trained with and without synthetic data in Figure~\ref{fig:qualitative}~(b), for the pair~ \{`stretch', `sit down'\} and~ \{`bend torso right', `put hands on hips'\}.
 This action pair combination is unseen in Real-Pairs, but is seen in the Synthetic-Pairs data.
-In both cases, the Single-action model and the model that has not been trained on Synthetic-Pairs~(first two columns) fail to generate the motion in contrast to \methodname which is trained model on spatial compositions.
-Finally, in Fig.~\ref{fig:sinc-vs-gpt} we show failure cases of GPT-composition.
+In both cases, the Single-action model and the model that has not been trained on Synthetic-Pairs~(first two columns) fail to generate the motion in contrast to \methodname which is trained on spatial compositions.

+Finally, in Figure \ref{fig:sinc-vs-gpt} we show failure cases of GPT-composition.
 Our baseline fails to generate a motion that corresponds to the instruction when the body parts are overlapping (top row).
 Another failure case happens when global orientation is important for the semantics of an action (`turn left') and is assigned to the walking action since it involves both feet (bottom row).